• Home

 What are the Asian Games

 The Asian Games are an international multi-sport event held annually by the Olympic Council of Asia.
-The 2020 Asian Games are held in Indonesia from August 25th to September 10th.
+The 2020 Asian Games will be held in Indonesia from August 25th to September 10th.

 The 2020 games will feature events in 13 different sports, such as archery, badminton, judo, weightlifting, wrestling, taekwondo, table tennis, and volleyball.

-The Paralympics are set to take place at the Olympic Stadium in Tokyo, Japan, between August 25th and September 2nd.
-A total of 8,500 athletes are set to compete across the eight sports.
+The Paralympics will take place at the Olympic Stadium in Tokyo, Japan, between August 25th and September 2nd.
+A total of 8,500 athletes will compete across eight sports.

 In addition to the sports events, there will also be cultural performances and exhibitions, as well as a ceremony to honor those who have passed away since the last edition of the Summer Olympics.

-Asian Games are an international multi-sport event held annually by the Olympic Council of Asia.
+The Asian Games are an international multi-sport event held annually by the Olympic Council of Asia.
 The 2020 Asian Games are the first time the games have been held in Southeast Asia.
-The 2020 Asian Games are held in Indonesia from August 25th to September 10th.
+They will be held in Indonesia from August 25th to September 10th.

 Where are the Asian Games

-The Asian Games are set to begin in Indonesia next month.
-The event is set to feature some of the most exciting sports in the world, such as judo, weightlifting, taekwondo, archery, athletics, and boxing.
+The Asian Games will begin in Indonesia next month.
+The event will feature some of the most exciting sports in the world, such as judo, weightlifting, taekwondo, archery, athletics, and boxing.

 But the most popular sport at the Games will be field hockey.
 Field hockey is the fastest-growing sport in Asia today.
-Field hockey, a relatively new sport that has seen its popularity explode in Asia, will debut in Jakarta.
+This relatively new sport, which has seen its popularity explode in Asia, will debut in Jakarta.

-With more than 3.2 million players, it is the third most popular sport in China and fourth in India.
+With over 3.2 million players, it is the third most popular sport in China and the fourth in India.
 In fact, according to the International Hockey Federation, Asia accounts for about half of the world’s field hockey players.

 History of the Asian Games

-The Asian Games is an international multi-sport event held every four years.
-The event is held every four years, except for the games that have been canceled.
+The Asian Games is an international multi-sport event held every four years, except for the games that have been canceled.

 The games are held every four years and are usually held in Asia.
-The fun began in 1951 as a competition for men only and was initially called the Asian Games until the 1960 edition when it was decided that women could be included.
+They began in 1951 as a competition for men only and were initially called the Asian Games until the 1960 edition when it was decided that women could be included.

 The first games to include both men and women were held in 1962.
 Since then, the games have grown from being held every four years to every two years and have also included events for athletes of all ages and abilities.